-After updating their vaccine policies, Cunard Line and P&O Cruises have become the first lines requiring mandatory vaccines against COVID plus protection with booster shots, following the fast spreading of the omicron variant.
+After updating their vaccine policies, Cunard Line and P&O UK have become the first lines requiring mandatory COVID vaccines plus protection with booster shots, following the fast spreading of the omicron variant.

 All booked guests intending to embark Cunard's Queen Mary 2 on January 14, were informed in a letter about the updates: